Is There a Connection Between Hearing Loss and Cardiovascular Health?

 Next Steps

-Hearing health and cardiovascular health may be more connected than many people realize.
-Because the inner ear depends on healthy blood flow to function properly, conditions that affect circulation may also influence hearing over time.
+Hearing health and cardiovascular health are more connected than many people realize.
+Because the inner ear relies on healthy circulation, conditions that affect blood flow may also play a role in hearing changes.
+While hearing loss can have many causes, maintaining heart-healthy habits and monitoring your hearing can help support your overall health and communication.

 References: